Characterizing Internal Evasion Attacks in Federated Learning: PERSONALIZED LEARNING WITH ADVERSARIAL TRAINING

-\textbf{Adversarial Robustness Propagation.} The pFedDef algorithm takes into consideration the limited and diverse resources across clients as it is possible for clients with more available resources to propagate their adversarial learning to clients with fewer resources due to the shared information from the aggregation process of federated learning.
-We formulate an optimization problem for adversarial robustness propagation, which attempts to achieve the desired adversarial data set proportion $G$ globally by inducing clients with ample resources to increase their local adversarial proportions $F_c$.
-Formally, given the desired proportion $G$ and client resource constraints $R_c$, we desire to solve for the local adversarial proportion $F_c$ at each client $c$ such that:
+\textbf{Adversarial Robustness Propagation.} We formulate an optimization problem for adversarial robustness propagation, which attempts to achieve the desired adversarial data set proportion $G$ globally by inducing clients with ample resources to increase their local adversarial proportions $F_c$.
+Formally, given $G$ and client resource constraints $R_c$, we desire to solve for $F_c$ at each client $c$ such that:

-The goal of the optimization problem is to adversarially represent each of the hypotheses for underlying distributions in the FedEM framework proportionally to the prevalence of each distribution across clients.
-Algorithm \ref{fig:alg_prop} presents a heuristic solution to problem \ref{eq:opt}.
-In line 11, the adversarial proportion for client $c$ is incrementally increased by value $\Delta$ until it either reaches the resource constraint or there is no reduction in problem \ref{eq:opt} despite the increase in adversarial proportion.
-Note that this algorithm can guarantee that the objective in Eq. (\ref{eq:opt}) monotonically decreases, and alternative algorithms with provable guarantees may be substituted.
-A limitation of the the propagation method is that it is built on the FedEM framework.
-To have adversarial propagation with another method of personalized learning, a new method of measuring similarity of data distributions between clients must be developed.
-The benefits of robustness propagation are shown in Section \ref{sec:system_setting}.
+This objective aims to adversarially represent each of the hypotheses for underlying distributions in the FedEM framework proportionally to the prevalence of each distribution across clients.
+Algorithm \ref{alg:robust_prop} presents a heuristic solution to problem \ref{eq:opt}.
+In line 4.2, the adversarial proportion for client $c$ is incrementally increased by $\Delta$ until it either reaches the resource constraint or there is no reduction in problem \ref{eq:opt}.
+This algorithm can guarantee that the objective in Eq. (\ref{eq:opt}) monotonically decreases, and alternative algorithms with provable guarantees may be substituted.